tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_2.md

 The young man, his movements swift and deliberate, reaches into a small leather pouch at his side.
 He pulls out a handful of fine, ochre-coloured powder.
 Without a word, he spits into the powder, mixing it with practised ease.

-He starts to smear the gritty paste over my face, hair, and clothes.
+He starts smearing the gritty paste over my face, hair, and clothes.
 His hands are gentle yet efficient, covering every exposed bit of skin.
 The paste smells like a blend of native plants and herbs, an earthy and almost comforting aroma.

 As he works, he pauses ever so slightly over my face.
 There's a flicker of surprise in his eyes, a brief but unmistakable reaction to my fair complexion, so different from his own.
 But he quickly regains his composure and continues his task.